Fantasies: What They Teach Us About Our Erotic Architecture

 Have you ever wondered what your fantasies reveal about your deeper self?

-Our sexual fantasies are powerful doorways to make conscious what we long for which may include healing missing experiences and patterns of anxiety and fear.
+Our sexual fantasies are powerful doorways to make conscious what we long for, which often includes healing missing experiences from childhood.

 A fantasy is an imagined situation or mental simulation that allows us to live out a need or desire.
 In fantasy, we dive into an imaginal realm and experience a feeling we long to feel.